ducksdev/ducky-installer/README.md

 - **A solo stratum pool** that hands work to your miners and submits found blocks directly to the network.
 - **A web dashboard** that shows hashrate, best shares, miner status, blocks found, and per-worker progress in real time.
 - **Discord webhook integration** so you get a notification the moment a worker hits a milestone share.
+- **Custom block signature.** When your pool finds a block, you can have the coinbase scriptSig say `/mined by <your-name> on Ducky Pool/` — your message permanently recorded in the BCH blockchain.
+- **Works with rented hashrate.** NiceHash, MiningRigRentals, and any other rental service work the same way as a physical miner — point them at your stratum URL.
 - **No fees, no donations skimmed, no hidden cuts.** 100% of every block reward goes to your address.
 - **Donate-driven, not paywall-gated.** Every feature is free.
 If the project is useful to you, throw a few sats — but you're never blocked.

 ## Who it's for

 - Hobbyists running a Bitaxe, NerdMiner, or low-power ASIC at home
+- People who want to take a shot at a block by renting hashrate from NiceHash, MiningRigRentals, etc.
 - Anyone who wants to learn how a mining pool actually works under the hood
 - BCH supporters who want to contribute hashrate independently
 - Tinkerers who'd rather run their own node than point at someone else's